Heyimlulu/RacoonBot/README.md

   - ytdl-core

-- Register to theses websites to get your own API key
+- Register to theses websites to get your API key

   - imgur